DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 ### Salaried teacher training

 Some courses are salaried, which means you’ll receive an unqualified teacher’s salary while you train.
+Some salaried teacher training courses may also come with fees, check with individual provders for more information.

 Places on salaried courses are limited and very competitive.